python/cpython/Doc/packaging/setupscript.rst

 promising that the Distutils will find a file :file:`foo/__init__.py` (which might be spelled differently on your system, but you get the idea) relative to the directory where your setup script lives.
-If you break this promise, the Distutils will issue a warning but still process the broken package anyways.
+If you break this promise, the Distutils will issue a warning but still process the broken package anyway.

 If you use a different convention to lay out your source directory, that's no
 problem: you just have to supply the :option:`package_dir` option to tell the